PathologyDataScience/HistomicsML/docs/installation.rst

 * hmldb:latest: a docker image for HistomcisML database.
 * docker-compose.yml: a file for defining and running docker containers.

+.. note:: Apache and Mysql servers on HistomicsML docker run on Port 80 and 3306 respectively.
+   If you already use the ports, you should stop the servers.

 Now, we describe how to install HistomicsML using docker container.

 1. Install docker and docker-compose: